 Our hearts are like that.
 In a marriage, going fishing in your mate’s heart means using the best God-given equipment you own: Spirit-sensory perception, attentive, listening ears, and continual patience–to draw the “big ones” out.

 The big fish have long eluded you both: hidden resentments, buried dreams, and deep longings.
-Those who are patiently willing to go fishing in “deep waters” will draw out those “big-uns,” as pro fisherman Jimmy Houston says, and re-establish good communication.
+Those who are patiently willing to go fishing in “deep waters” will draw out those “big-uns,” and re-establish good communication.
 Do you know what your mate is thinking?
 Do you really care about their deepest fears?

 Continual Fishing, Continual Communication